Find out when you can zero rate VAT for advertisements and goods used for the collection of donations.

 Following the Review of Charity Taxation in 1997 to 1999 the scope of the zero rate for advertising was widened.
 The scope of the concessionary zero rate was also extended and formalised into an Extra Statutory Concession (ESC).

 This notice gives the position with effect from 1 April 2000.

 2.1 Who qualifies for zero rating

 Any charity can benefit provided the supply is made by a third party, including its separately VAT-registered trading subsidiary.
-But the relief isn’t available for supplies to trading companies.
+But the relief is not available for supplies to trading companies.

 VAT-registered trading companies are still entitled to reclaim the VAT incurred on business expenses in the normal way.

-Bodies in England and Wales have charitable status when they’re either registered, excepted or exempted from registration with the Charity Commission, or bodies anywhere in the UK which are treated by HM Revenue and Customs (HMRC) as charitable.
+Bodies in England and Wales have charitable status when they’re either registered, excepted or exempted from registration with the Charity Commission, or bodies anywhere in the UK which are treated by HMRC as charitable.
 Not all non-profit making organisations are charities.
 The term ‘charity’ has no precise definition in any law.
 Its scope has been determined by case law.

 You need to make a decision about whether your organisation is a charity using the following guidelines.